jhsu802701/rails_from_scratch_rails5/07-02-postgresql.md

 puts '++++++++++++++++++++++++++++++'
 puts
 ```
-* Create the file pg-setup.sh with the following content:
+* Create the file pg_setup.sh with the following content:
 ```
 #!/bin/bash